CedricAndroid/android-compose-1/README.md

 ## :bulb: Motivation and Context
-I am proud of the fact that this is my first app in compose UI, and i like it a lot!
+I am proud of the fact that this is my first app using compose UI, and i like it a lot!
 I also love pets, so this first exercise was a good one.
 Looking forward to the next one.
 Even a splashscreen and motion is already into the app, which was not requested.